wp-plugins/job-manager/readme.txt

 Do you speak a language other than English?
 Do you have time to translate some strings?
 If so, I'd love to [hear from you](http://pento.net/contact/)!

-***WARNING***: This is a beta release of Job Manager, so may contain bugs.
-The stable release should be out in a few days, but I'd appreciate it you could install it on your development system and give it a test drive!
-If you run into any problems, please [submit a bug report](http://code.google.com/p/wordpress-job-manager/issues/list)!
+***WARNING***: Version 0.5-beta1 is a beta release of Job Manager, so it may contain bugs.
+The stable release should be out in a few days, but I'd appreciate it you could install the beta on your development system and give it a test drive!
+If you run into any problems, please [submit a bug report](http://code.google.com/p/wordpress-job-manager/issues/list).
 If you'd like to try the current stable version, please download [Version 0.4.8](http://downloads.wordpress.org/plugin/job-manager.0.4.8.zip).

 *    *Job Listing*
     *    Categories to create multiple job lists